carlosissac/mod04hwcodequiz/README.md

 * Script files were provided inside the Assets folder.

-* `quiz_script.js` has the main quiz UI functionality, `question_script.js` allocated a container housing all the available questions and a question handler method and object, `score_script.js` allocates all the scoreboard functionality.
+* `quiz_script.js` has the main quiz UI functionality, `question_script.js` allocated a container housing all the available questions and a question handler method and object, `score_script.js` details all the scoreboard functionality.

 * Object oriented design and basic functions were also whiteboarded before any coding actually took place.

 * Modal elements were implemented in order to prompt messages and get user's input.

-* Push and Pop methods were used in order to manipulate array buffers when in question and score handler methods.
+* Push and Pop methods were used in order to manipulate array buffers in question and score handler methods.

-* 2 timers were implemented.
+* Two timers were implemented.
 One at the beginning in order to countdown to start the test and a second one to track quiz time, this second one has different lengths depending on the quiz mode selected.

 * Local storage functionality was used in order to store user score, JSON Stringify and Parse methods were also implemented in order to ensure correct object notation when retrieving data from local storage.